hline

 Abraham, a priest from the line of Melchizedek, expresses this attribute of mercy by pleading for the lives of those in Sodom and Gomorrah:

-Beresheet (Genesis) 18:20-33 And HaShem said, Because the cry of Sodom and Gomorrah is great, and because their sin is very grievous; I will go down now, and see whether they have done altogether according to the cry of it, which is come unto me; and if not, I will know.
+Bereshit (Genesis) 18:20-33 And HaShem said, Because the cry of Sodom and Gomorrah is great, and because their sin is very grievous; I will go down now, and see whether they have done altogether according to the cry of it, which is come unto me; and if not, I will know.
 And the men turned their faces from thence, and went toward Sodom: but Abraham stood yet before HaShem.
-And Abraham drew near, and said, Will You also destroy the righteous with the wicked?
-Peradventure there be fifty righteous within the city: will You also destroy and not spare the place for the fifty righteous that are therein?
-That be far from You to do after this manner, to slay the righteous with the wicked: and that the righteous should be as the wicked, that be far from You: Shall not the Judge of all the earth do right?
+And Abraham drew near, and said, Wilt thou also destroy the righteous with the wicked?
+Peradventure there be fifty righteous within the city: wilt thou also destroy and not spare the place for the fifty righteous that are therein?
+That be far from thee to do after this manner, to slay the righteous with the wicked: and that the righteous should be as the wicked, that be far from thee: Shall not the Judge of all the earth do right?
 And HaShem said, If I find in Sodom fifty righteous within the city, then I will spare all the place for their sakes.
-And Abraham answered and said, Behold now, I have taken upon me to speak unto the Lord, which am but dust and ashes: Peradventure there shall lack five of the fifty righteous: wilt You destroy all the city for lack of five?
-And he said, If I find there forty and five, I will not destroy it.
-And he spoke unto Him yet again, and said, Peradventure there shall be forty found there.
-And He said, I will not do it for forty' sake.
-And he said unto Him , Oh let not the Lord be angry, and I will speak: Peradventure there shall thirty be found there.
-And He said, I will not do it , if I find thirty there.
+And Abraham answered and said, Behold now, I have taken upon me to speak unto the Lord, which am but dust and ashes: Peradventure there shall lack five of the fifty righteous: wilt thou destroy all the city for lack of five?
+And he said, If I find there forty and five, I will not destroy it .
+And he spake unto him yet again, and said, Peradventure there shall be forty found there.
+And he said, I will not do it for forty' sake.
+And he said unto him , Oh let not the Lord be angry, and I will speak: Peradventure there shall thirty be found there.
+And he said, I will not do it , if I find thirty there.
 And he said, Behold now, I have taken upon me to speak unto the Lord: Peradventure there shall be twenty found there.
-And He said, I will not destroy it for twenty' sake.
+And he said, I will not destroy it for twenty' sake.
 And he said, Oh let not the Lord be angry, and I will speak yet but this once: Peradventure ten shall be found there.
-And He said, I will not destroy it for ten' sake.
-And HaShem went His way, as soon as He had left communing with Abraham: and Abraham returned unto his place.
+And he said, I will not destroy it for ten' sake.
+And HaShem went his way, as soon as he had left communing with Abraham: and Abraham returned unto his place.

-Abraham was so well known for his kindness and mercy that the attribute of kindness (Heb.
-Chessed) said, "All the days that Abraham was in the world, I did not have to do my work, for Abraham took my place”.[2]
+Abraham was so well known for his kindness and mercy that the Attribute of Kindness (Heb.
+Chessed, Mercy) said, "All the days that Abraham was in the world, I did not have to do my work, for Abraham took my place” (Sefer HaBahir 86).

 So we can see that mercy is an extremely important part of a priest's duty as mediator between man and HaShem, and mediator between man and man.